pbakondy/cordova-airbop-client/README.md

 ## License

-cordova-airbop-client is licensed under the MIT Open Source license.
+ionic-airbop-client is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.